-When your infant needs advanced medical care, count on the experts at our Level IV Neonatal Intensive Care Unit (NICU) at University Hospital.
+When your infant needs advanced medical care, count on the experts at our Level IV neonatal intensive care unit (NICU) at the Women's & Children's Hospital.
 Take advantage of the highest level of care available for newborns in South Texas, from a team of neonatal specialists using sophisticated technology.

 Compassionate, Family-Centered Care

-Rest assured, your baby will receive kind, attentive care at the NICU at University Hospital.
+Rest assured, your baby will receive kind, attentive care at the NICU at the Women's & Children's Hospital.
 Our family-centered approach to care makes sure you are a decision-making partner in your infant’s care.
 You and your family will provide emotional, social and developmental support to your newborn while they heal.

 24/7 NICU Access and Technology

 Visit your baby anytime with 24/7 access to the NICU.
 You’ll be able to be at your baby’s bedside in the NICU while recovering from childbirth via Baby Chat.
 This technology allows you to see and hear your infant using a Health Insurance Portability and Accountability Act (HIPAA)-secured iPad.